 New technologies come and go all the time.
 Only the best have a true value proposition and certain key features to stay relevant long-term.
 You don’t want to waste time incorporating the wrong tools into your stack, then end up replacing the ones you do choose after a year or so.

 When evaluating a potential tool, here are a few important features you should look out for to ensure you make the right choices:

 A clear solution

 First and foremost, you should focus on finding tools that provide a complete solution to the problems/gaps you identified.
-If the tool provides only a partial solution, or addresses a similar but separate gap in your strategy, then take note of it and move on to identify a tool that’s more relevant to your needs.
+If a tool provides only a partial solution, or addresses a similar but separate gap in your strategy, take note of it and identify a tool that’s more relevant to your needs.

 A major key to building an effective MarTech stack is choosing tools that integrate with each other.
 More integrations means more opportunities to automate marketing and sales processes, track leads, gather data, etc.

 There’s no tool that can integrate with every other you’d possibly need, so you should focus on your hubs (CRM, analytics platform, content platform, etc.).
 A tool with a lot of integrations might be more expensive than others, but try to to weigh the trade off.
 How much potential time would you save by using the integrated tool?
 What’s the value of streamlining your marketing and sales processes?
 In most cases, you’ll find the more expensive tool with lots of integrations is worth the investment.